Book 1 · All That Moves

 Excerpt

 He reached the rope.
 The people nearest him were still pulling, but the hope had thinned and the effort was all they had left.
-He took hold of the rope with both hands.
-Nobody stopped him.
-The priests were too distracted, the security personnel too confused, the crowd too collectively focused on the enormous problem of a chariot that would not move to notice one more person adding their hands to the rope.
+He took hold with both hands.
+He set his feet.
+The rope felt misaligned, the movement fracturing at the exact point where effort should have become motion.

 The sound that rose through the crowd was not a cheer.
 It was something deeper, released all at once.